When Women Lead

 - Mentored 35 female entrepreneurs

-Dr. Rumpa Chrakraborty
+Dr. Rumpa Chakraborty

 2017 Global Links Initiative Scholar